MyPetORG/MyPet-Wiki/pages/skills/wither.md

 ~~NOTOC~~
 # Wither

-With this skill your pet has a chance to wither his target for a some seconds.\\
+With this skill your pet has a chance to wither his target for a some seconds.<br>

-The chance and the duration that target is withered can be set via the [skilltree](en/skilltrees) skill settings.
+The chance and the duration that target is withered can be set via the [skilltree](skilltrees) skill settings.
 ----
 ## Demonstration